French/German dancer and visual artist

 2001-2002 Formation in Shiatsu in Mannheim, Germany with diploma from the Institut de Shiatsu traditionnel de Paris

-2002-2005 Three year long stay in Barcelona: Shiatsu- therapist, model and author of the first documentary about life and work of four foreign artists in Barcelona (El Viejo y las Comepesadillas/ The old man and the Nightmare-Eaters).
+2002-2005 Three year long stay in Barcelona: Shiatsu- practitioner, model and author of the first documentary about life and work of four foreign artists in Barcelona (El Viejo y las Comepesadillas/ The old man and the Nightmare-Eaters).

 2005- 2007 formation and workshops in the film domain, screenplays for two documentaries are written / author of the documentary Kaiser Wilhelm unter Sizilianern und Dominas, about a run-down dockland area in Mannheim, Germany.